-Frodon at 20-1 gives Nicholls 12th King George victory
+Frost becomes 1st female jockey to win King George VI Chase

-KEMPTON, England (AP) — English racehorse trainer Paul Nicholls won the King George VI Chase for a record-extending 12th time when Frodon delivered a masterful front-running performance at odds of 20-1 on Saturday.
+KEMPTON, England (AP) — Bryony Frost became the first female jockey to win the King George VI Chase when she rode 20-1 shot Frodon in an impressive front-running display on Saturday, giving trainer Paul Nicholls a record-extending 12th victory in the prestigious English horse race.

-Ridden by Bryony Frost, Frodon — one of Nicholls’ four runners — dictated the pace of the 3-mile (4.8-kilometer) jumps race at Kempton after going out in front early and jumped excellently throughout.
+Frodon — one of Nicholls’ four runners — dictated the pace of the 3-mile (4.8-kilometer) jumps race at Kempton after going out in front early and jumped excellently throughout under the 25-year-old Frost.

-Clan Des Obeaux, another horse trained by Nicholls, was going for a third straight victory in the race and moved to challenge Frodon with two fences left.
+Clan Des Obeaux, another horse trained by Nicholls, was going for a third straight victory in the race.
+The 85-40 shot — one of the two favorites — moved to challenge Frodon with two fences left.

 But Frodon finished strongly and reached the finishing post about three lengths clear of Waiting Patiently, a 12-1 shot.
 Clan Des Obeaux was third.

+“The dark days, the hard words you get thrown at you, to gallop round there with him — he has just smashed everybody’s expectations,” Frost said.

+“I got some amazing jumps from him.
+He’s what you dream of as a little girl — absolutely epic.”

-“I wasn’t expecting that,” said Nicholls, who has won half of the last 24 editions of the King George.
+Nicholls has won half of the last 24 editions of the King George, with Kauto Star and Silviniaco Conti among his repeat winners.

+“I wasn’t expecting that,” said Nicholls.
 “I just said to Bryony, ‘Go as quick as you can and keep galloping.’”

-Kauto Star and Silviniaco Conti are among the other Nicholls-trained greats to have won the King George.

 There were no spectators present at Kempton because of the coronavirus pandemic for a race which usually attracts about 20,000 fans.